zach-chairez/zach-chairez/README.md

 My name is Zach, a Ph.D. in Mathematics that uses his experience and skills to dive deeper into data science and interactive ways to teach *seemingly scary* math subjects!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on translating my Ph.D. work in MATLAB to Python to highlight my contributions in an open source setting!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to build visualization applets with Streamlit!
-- 👯 I’m looking to collaborate on ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: zach.chairez@gmail.com

 <!--
 **zach-chairez/zach-chairez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.